Has someone close to you suffered a brain injury?

 Whatever the cause, a brain injury changes forever the life of a patient and his or her family.

-This information is intended to help patients with brain injuries and their families research those injuries, learn about care options, and understand the legal options that may be available to them.
+This information is intended to help patients with brain and spinal cord injuries and their families research those injuries, learn about care options, and understand the legal options that may be available to them.
 For some families, a lawsuit can be one important tool for obtaining the funds needed to pay for a brain-injured patient’s care and rehabilitation.

 Brain Injury Assistance